srtager555/first-wl-example/README.md

 # first-wl-example

-This example is to work my personal branch on LinkedIn
+The website size is 1000px x 1000px

+Here you can see how WL can help you to work on the letters, with a very simple syntax.